NIWS slider

 Technical analysis is a study, tool, method, or discipline employed by the investor to predict or analyze the future price of financial instruments like shares, bonds, and stocks by studying charts, prices, volume trends, and many other factors.

-Hard to understand what technical analysis is in the stock market.
+It is hard to understand what technical analysis is in the stock market.

 Here is an example that will help you understand: